Introduction

 guide the choice of resistors and capacitors that accomplish that goal.
 Mathematical

-notation thus provides us with a glimpse of the transitive nature of Volleyball’s
+notation thus provides us with a glimpse of the transitive nature of Volleyball’s code: it operates upon the material substratum of the console, while remaining

-scale to scale, linking levels together in communicative feedback loops.
+jump from scale to scale, linking levels together in communicative feedback loops.

 Mathematical equations capture an essential aspect of a code’s meaning: the formal